 Background

-When you deploy an application, our build system is fetching all the required dependencies according to the programming language and the requirements of your project.
+When you deploy an application, our build system fetches all the required dependencies according to the programming language and the requirements of your project.
 For compiled languages, their executable or package is then built.
 All these files are gathered in an application image.
 This image is stored and distributed to our servers when they need to run your application.
 So one consequence is: the lighter the faster.

 Definition